UCSB-TDS/ZEN/Tutorial.md

 # Tutorial on ZEN

+## This tutorial was for an old version ZEN where the NN model is public.
+We just update the codebase but have not changed the tutorial to the private model one yet.

 In this tutorial, we illustrate the end-to-end pipeline of converting a neural network (NN) from a pretrained PyTorch version to a ZK version.
 In this tutorial, we will use ShallowNet on MNIST dataset for illustration.